 - Red areas on the face

-- Tendency to easily blush or get flushed.
+- The tendency to easily blush or get flushed.

 - Small red pimples or pustules on the nose, forehead, chin, and cheeks.
 These are not the same as the whiteheads or blackheads that are associated with acne.